cimt-ag/data_vault_pipelinedescription/documentation/dvpd_development_workflow_scenarios.md

 # There is no "works for all" solution, but some bad
 As mentioned in the introduction, there is no best option, that fits for all projects.
 It depends on the sprectrum of sources, the available budget, the teamsize and the toolstack already in place or favoured.

-Since the DVPD itself is an enclosed artifact containing all informations, one might be tempted to use it as the final deployment package and rely on the consistency of an execution engine, that compiles the dvpd and executes the result instantly.
+Since the DVPD itself is an enclosed artifact containing all information, one might be tempted to use it as the final deployment package and rely on the consistency of an execution engine, that compiles the dvpd and executes the result instantly.

 **It is not recommended to include the DVDP compiler in the code generator**.